 And you, too, can raise money for the Cush it to the Limit Fund by eating at MOD Pizza in Sammamish on Tuesday, May 23.
 If you mention Ben’s name, the restaurant will donate 20 percent of your purchase to the Cush it to the Limit fund.

 Through all of the upheaval, Ben, his parents and his 23-year-old sister Emily remain optimistic.
 Ben is already making travel plans “to go somewhere warm” and celebrate once his 100 days of post-transplant care are over.
 But above all, the lifelong Cougars fan is excited to continue his education at WSU.

 “My goal is to be back at school in January,” Ben said.
 “I don’t even know how to explain how much I want to go back.”

 MOD Pizza is located at 22833 NE 8th St., Sammamish.
-If you’re not a fan of pizza but still want to help, you can donate to the Cush it to the Limit Fund by mailing a check to Cush it to the Limit/Ben Cushing Fund c/o Christine Chan Anderson, PO Box 358045, Seattle, WA 98109.
+If you’re not a fan of pizza but still want to help, you can donate to the Cush it to the Limit Fund by mailing a check to Cush it to the Limit/Ben Cushing Fund, UW Medicine, c/o Christine Chan Anderson, Box 358045 98195.